 The basics of your summer suitcase

-In this article you have read some summer plans but, if you are not satisfied and want to return to Rome at another time of the year, here are the guides to the best things to do in spring in Rome, what to see and what to do in autumn in Rome and what to do in winter in Rome.
-Every season has its charm!
+In this article you have read some summer plans but, if you are not satisfied and want to return to Rome at another time of the year, here are the guides to the best things to do in spring in Rome, what to see and do in autumn in Rome and what to do in winter in Rome.
+All seasons have their charm!

 In summary, compare the different seasons for visiting Rome